AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a student
+1. User requests to view a student.
-2. EduBook displays the student's details
+2. EduBook displays the student's details.

     Use case ends.

 **Extensions**

 * 1a.
-No student matches the given input
+Input is missing or invalid (student name, index).
   * 1a1.
-EduBook informs the user that no matching student was found
+EduBook informs the user of the invalid input.

   Use case ends.

 * 1b.
-Missing student name.
+Student does not exist.
   * 1b1.
-EduBook informs the user of the missing input.

-  Use case ends.

-* 1c.
-Invalid student name.
-    * 1c1.
-EduBook informs the user of the invalid input.
+EduBook informs the user that the student does not exist.

   Use case ends.

 ### Non-Functional Requirements